 The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has developed detailed information to help organizations prepare their systems and staff, including specific advice for responding to COVID-19 concerns in K-12 schools and universities.
-All of this information can be found at the main ASHRAE COVID-19 page here.
+All of this information, which is continuously updated, can be found at the main ASHRAE COVID-19 page.

 A few areas to keep in mind to help reduce the spread of illness: